SuperOfficeDocs/superoffice-docs/docs/no/sale/learn/use-side-panel.md

 ---
-title: help-en-sale-side-panel
+title: How to use the side-panel in sales
-uid: How to use the side-panel in sales
+uid: help-no-sale-side-panel
 description: Slik bruker du sidepanelet effektivt for salg
 author: Bergfrid Dias
 so.date: 12.14.2022
 keywords: salg, sidepanel, utvalg so.topic: howto so.version: 10
-so.lang: en
+language: no
 ---

 # Slik bruker du sidepanelet effektivt for salg